UK postage is typically £3.75

-Caring For Your Pads
+Washing Your Pads

 Washing your cloth tampons - You will need to wash your tampons before first use.
 They are perfectly happy at 60'.
 In terms of washing powders, I would recommend an Eco powder like Bio-D or Ecover or even Soap Nuts, as these won't contain the harsh chemicals that some of the main stream powders contain.
 Because they are worn internally you do need to consider what you might be absorbing.

 Never Used Cloth Menstrual Pads Before?
 How To Get Started

 How to wear your pads - The most important thing to success in wearing your washable menstrual pads is Snug Fitting Knickers!
 The pads popper into your knickers, and if your knickers are snug, they don't move.
 If your knickers are too loose then the pads may slip about.
 Honour Your Flow cloth pads come in different widths, so it's best to bear this in mind.
-For instance, a 2" wide mini pad will not sit right in knickers with a very wide 4" gusset.
+For instance, a 2" wide Mini pad will not sit right in knickers with a very wide 4" gusset.
 Consider investing in some 'period knickers' which you know are a good snug fit and have the gusset width that fits the size of pad you like best.

 "I wanted to thank you for the pads I bought at the beginning of the month, they are really fantastic!
 I finally got the chance to try them out this week and I love them.
 There will be no going back to disposables!
 I bought a couple of other makes of pad from other sites and I can honestly say that the quality of finish on your pads is higher than the others.
-Your pads are really lovely and so well made. " (Diane, Glasgow)
+Your pads are really lovely and so well made. " Diane, Glasgow

 “I just tried your pads!
 Not only are they beautiful, but they are also soft, easy to wash and they stay in place!
 Thank you very much.”
-(Switcher, France)
+Switcher, France